 The women’s and children’s research team covers four distinct specialty areas:

-The children’s research team support a large portfolio of research studies for conditions that affect children and young people, from birth up to their 19th birthday.
-We work with a range of industry partners and collaborators to lead and deliver pioneering research by increasing understanding of disease and evaluating new treatments and pathways, to ensure we are treating children with the best possible treatment in the best possible way.
-We do this by providing the highest quality research service to deliver a full spectrum of early to late phase clinical trials.
+The children’s research team supports a large portfolio of research studies for conditions that affect children and young people, from birth up to their 19th birthday.
+We work with a range of industry partners and collaborators to lead and deliver pioneering research by increasing understanding of disease and evaluating new treatments and pathways, to ensure we are giving children the best possible care.
+We do this by providing a high quality research service to deliver a full spectrum of early to late phase clinical trials.

 We currently support over 20 different children’s specialties across Leicester’s Hospitals, and continue to integrate and develop other areas.
-Our new Research Space opened in June 2017.
-It has a dedicated, purpose- designed facility for children and young people who are taking part in research studies.
-The facility includes specialist sensory equipment, including an interactive floor projection system and a 3D interactive distraction system.
+Our Research Space opened in June 2017.
+It has a dedicated, purpose-designed facility for children and young people who are taking part in research studies.
+The facility includes specialist sensory equipment, an interactive floor projection system and a 3D interactive distraction system.

-We operate a hub and spoke approach, by integrating research into clinical areas outside of Research Space including wards, outpatients, intensive care, and the new children’s emergency department.
+We operate a hub and spoke approach by integrating research into clinical areas outside of Research Space – including wards, outpatients, intensive care, and the children’s emergency department.

-The Children’s Research Team have an excellent record of success in research excellence, with high levels of recruitment and retention.
+The children’s research team has an excellent record of success in research excellence, with high levels of recruitment and retention.

-Please click the following link for more information of Children’s Research at Leicester’s Hospitals: http://www.leicestershospitals.nhs.uk/aboutus/our-hospitals/childrens-hospital/children-research-leicester-royal-infirmary/
+Please click the following link for more information about children’s research at Leicester’s Hospitals: http://www.leicestershospitals.nhs.uk/aboutus/our-hospitals/childrens-hospital/children-research-leicester-royal-infirmary/

 - Women’s Health (including obstetrics and gynaecology)